DeliData: A dataset for deliberation in multi-party problem solving: Introduction

-In this work, we present the first publicly available dataset for group deliberation, containing a quantitative measure of task performance: \textbf{\delidata -- Deliberation Dataset}.
-An example conversation is shown in Figure~\ref{fig:delibot_interface}, with a group deliberating to solve the Wason card selection task \citep{wason1968reasoning}, a well-studied task in cognitive psychology.
+In this work, we present the first publicly available dataset for group deliberation associated with a quantitative measure of decision correctness: \textbf{\delidata -- Deliberation Dataset}.
+An example conversation is in Figure~\ref{fig:delibot_interface}, with a group deliberating to solve the Wason card selection task \citep{wason1968reasoning}, a well-studied task in cognitive psychology.
 In the example, the group engages in various deliberation strategies: a participant is moderating the conversation by prompting the group for a response (utterance 1), whereas in utterance 4 a participant suggests exploring a different solution.
-Overall, the group starts with the common, but wrong, solution (utterances 2 and 3) and converges on the correct solution (utterances 6 and 9).
+Overall, the group starts with a common, but wrong, solution (utterances 2 and 3) and converges on the correct solution (utterances 6 and 9).